 Our visual and performing arts programs are designed to build confidence and bring out the artist in every child.
 Whether you want to star in an original musical, learn a new instrument, perform a modern dance, write your own script or song, paint a canvas of the campus, take the perfect photo, design a poster, create an architecture model, or design a clothing line, our devoted team of professional artists and educators will help you achieve your goal.

-English courses are structured to improve fluency and confidence in an immersive environment.
-Lessons are reinforced through daily interactions with friends and counselors.
-Courses include all levels.
+English courses are structured to improve fluency and confidence in an immersive environment, and lessons are reinforced through daily interactions with friends and counselors.
+Courses are offered for students of all English-speaking levels.

 This course is designed for students entering their first year of the IB.
 Students learn about the three core components of the IB program (Theory of Knowledge; the Extended Essay; and Creativity, Activity, Service) and develop their research, presentation, and academic writing skills.
 The class also discusses how to stay on track in the IB Diploma Program through realistic goal-setting and time management.
-Students must have at least an intermediate level of English and need to bring a laptop.
 This course is limited to native speakers or near-fluent students who are taught primarily in English during the academic year.
+A laptop is required.

 Second session only.